Where can I learn more about Novartis financial results?

 Basic earnings per share (EPS) is calculated by dividing net income attributable to shareholders of Novartis AG by the weighted average number of shares outstanding in a reporting period.
 This calculation excludes the average number of issued shares purchased by the Company and held as treasury shares.

-No RSs, RSUs or PSUs in 2024, 2023 and 2022, and no options in 2022 were excluded from the calculation of diluted EPS, as all were dilutive.
+In 2025, 2024 and 2023, no equity-settled compensation plans were excluded from the calculation of diluted EPS, as all were dilutive.

 Net income attributable to shareholders of Novartis AG (USD millions)